I follow a number of blogs and one is by adirondackgirlatheart.com

 I do not feel that many things happening in our country now are what He would support or approve of.
 He will not correct everything as He gave us free will, so the work is up to us.
 We are the ones who have to give voice, to be of support, to protect, to stand up to those causing and doing hurt or harm to others.
 Now we are all given a chance to be Christ-like, and do what He hopes for and expects from us.
 I do not think He wants his gift of this wonderful world to us be further damaged and left unprotected.
 I do not think He wants us to put on blinders and turn our backs on those in need.
 I do not think He wants us to ignore the cries of people oppressed.
 I do not think He wants us to idly watch churches threatened, tombstones overturned, graffiti sprayed, people beaten and torn from their families, hear evil words spewed.
 I believe Jesus would be right there in the front lines saying NO!

-My heart fills with joy when I hear of the good people do in the instances of bad and evil; those who peacefully march in support of the oppressed, those who collect funds to repair damages to graveyards, those who support people trying to save their lands, those who work to protect this beautiful world, and those who stand up to bullies.
+My heart fills with joy when I hear of what the good people do in the instances of bad and evil; those who peacefully march in support of the oppressed, those who collect funds to repair damages to graveyards, those who support people trying to save their lands, those who work to protect this beautiful world, and those who stand up to bullies.

 I weep for what is festering in our country.
 I weep to know of the growing hate.
 I weep for our planet, plants, animals, insects, air and water.
 I weep for those in suffering.